laurentperrinet/Perrinet20PredictiveProcessing/README.md

 sensitive to face features such as eye, mouth or nose.
 This is similar to what is found in the fusiform face area, but more simulations are needed to validate the emergence of this representation.
-Moreover, these simulations are computationally intensive and avoid their use on conventional computer architectures.
+Moreover, these simulations are computationally intensive and prohibit their use on conventional computer architectures.
 A translation is this algorithm into a Spiking Neural Network would therefore be highly beneficial and allow for its application to a dynamical stream of images.